Dr. Shirley's History Pages

 AD 6

-Rome takes direct control of Palestine by appointing Roman Prefects.
-Herod Archelaus deposed by Emperor Augustus.
-Samaria, Judea and Idumea annexed as the province of Judaea with the capital at Caesarea
+Rome took direct control of Palestine by appointing Roman Prefects.
+Herod Archelaus was deposed by Emperor Augustus.
+Samaria, Judea and Idumea were annexed as the province of Judea with the capital at Caesarea

-Quirinius: Legate (Governor) of Syria, 1st Roman tax census of Judaea
+Quirinius: Legate (Governor) of Syria, 1st Roman tax census of Judea

 AD 14-37